Serena van der Woodsen: Season 1

-The first season introduces Serena as the beautiful, wealthy daughter of divorced parents who returns from boarding school.
+The first season introduces Serena as a beautiful, wealthy daughter of divorced parents who returns from boarding school.
 Her return sparks her old rivalry with her best friend, Blair.
 Serena's return is due to her younger brother, Eric van der Woodsen, who attempted suicide.
-She is considered unwelcome, most so by her old best friend Blair, who has always seen Serena as a threat to her reign as Queen Bee of Constance.
-After Serena successfully reconciles with her, Chuck Bass reveals to Serena that he knows the cause of her sudden departure prior to the first season - taking Nate Archibald's (Blair's boyfriend) virginity during a wedding, and he attempts to kiss her.
-Serena manages to escape and runs into Dan, a St. Jude's student from Brooklyn, who often expresses cynicism about the lifestyle his wealthier classmates lead.
+She is considered unwelcome, especially by her former best friend Blair, who has always seen Serena as a threat to her reign as Queen Bee of Constance.
+After Serena reconciles with her, Chuck Bass reveals to Serena that he knows the cause of her sudden departure before the first season—taking Nate Archibald's (Blair's boyfriend) virginity during a wedding— and he tries to kiss her.
+Serena escapes and runs into Dan, a St. Jude's student from Brooklyn, who often expresses cynicism about his wealthier classmates' lifestyle.
 Serena also finds a friend in Jenny Humphrey, Dan's younger sister.
-Nate eventually reveals his tryst with Serena to Blair, and Serena is ostracized in the first few episodes of the show.
-Blair and Serena consistently fight and reconcile throughout the show's subsequent episodes, often dealing with Serena's tendency to overshadow Blair.
-Serena and Blair reconcile after a heartfelt confrontation that prompted Serena to admit her mistake with Nate and leaving Blair in her time of need.
+Nate eventually reveals his tryst with Serena to Blair, and Serena is ostracized in the first few episodes.
+Blair and Serena consistently fight and reconcile throughout the subsequent episodes, often dealing with Serena's tendency to overshadow Blair.
+Serena and Blair reconcile after a heartfelt confrontation that prompts Serena to admit her mistake with Nate and leaving Blair in her time of need.

-Serena encounters a myriad of problems as her mother becomes engaged to Bart Bass, who forces her family to adjust to living with Chuck, then she discovers her mother's relationship with Dan's father, Rufus Humphrey, and the complications of embarking on a relationship with Dan that is met with disapproval of her mother and her peers.
-Her relationship with Dan further reaches complications with the arrival of Georgina Sparks, a longtime friend who slowly reveals to viewers the real reason why Serena left Manhattan.
-Georgina drives her to commit the same mistakes she did before leaving Manhattan, ranging from partying excessively to drinking heavily, causing Serena to miss the SATs.
+Serena encounters myriad problems as her mother becomes engaged to Bart Bass, who forces her family to adjust to living with Chuck.
+Then she discovers her mother's relationship with Dan's father, Rufus Humphrey, and the complications of embarking on a relationship with Dan, which is met with the disapproval of her mother and her peers.
+Her relationship with Dan is further complicated by the arrival of Georgina Sparks, a longtime friend who slowly reveals to viewers the real reason Serena left Manhattan.
+Georgina drives her to commit the same mistakes she did before leaving Manhattan, from partying excessively to drinking heavily, causing Serena to miss the SAT.
 Serena confronts Georgina, only to draw her anger, prompting Georgina to destroy her relationship with Dan and blackmail her with knowledge of a particular event in the past: she accidentally killed a man.
-Serena's constant lying in order to keep Dan from discovering her past eventually takes its toll on their relationship and Dan breaks up with her.
+Serena's constant lying in order to keep Dan from discovering her past eventually takes its toll on their relationship, and Dan breaks up with her.

 Blair eventually retaliates against Georgina with the help of Chuck and Nate and the intervention of Vanessa, successfully driving Georgina out of Manhattan.
-Serena finally tells Dan the truth, only to discover during Lily's wedding, that he wants to end their relationship.
+Serena finally tells Dan the truth, only to discover during Lily's wedding that he wants to end their relationship.
 A disappointed Serena attempts to move on throughout the summer.